dbca-wa/sdis/docs/source/quickstart.rst

 you can filter and search for projects.
 On the start page, the big "Download all Projects (XLS)" button will download all projects as an Excel spreadsheet.
-Please note that this is a rapidly outdating snapshot. **Do not** update this spreadsheet - that's what SDIS is there for.
+Please note that this is a rapidly outdating snapshot. **Do not** update this spreadsheet - do update projects directly in SDIS instead.
-..
-Under "actions", a selected list of projects can also be exported to CSV or MS Excel spreadsheets.

-**Note** Currently, the project list is a huge table scrolling sideways, we're working to make it smaller.

 Project Life Cycles
 ===================